daxcee/sahat.github.com/_posts/2014-02-26-implementing-password-reset-in-nodejs.md

 [Passport | Configure](http://passportjs.org/guide/configure/) page.

 Next, we need to add the Passport middleware to our Express configuration.
-It is important that you place these two lines *after* `express.session()`.
-Order matters when it comes to Express middleware.
+It is important that you place these two lines after `express.session()`.
+More often than not, order matters when it comes to Express middleware.

 ```
 app.use(passport.initialize());